 The Riverside County Transportation Department strives to provide a safe, efficient, and sustainable transportation system to its users.
-The County has implemented a Pavement Management System (PMS) to assist with determining pavement needs and priorities.
-A PMS supplements decision-making by helping the County implement cost effective solutions to pavement problems and improve the overall condition of roads.
-A PMS allows the County to maximize the use of limited funding for pavement improvements by taking a comprehensive approach to managing the County's pavements instead of a "worst-first" pavement plan.
+The County has implemented a Pavement Management System (PMS) to assist in determining pavement needs and priorities.
+The PMS supplements decision-making by helping the County implement cost effective solutions to pavement problems and improve the overall condition of roads.
+The PMS also allows the County to maximize the use of limited funding for pavement improvements by taking a comprehensive approach using best management practices instead of a "worst-first" pavement strategy.
 The PMS considers pavement life cycle costs in determining what work should be completed.
-This involves applying the right treatment to the right pavement at the right time to maximize a pavement's service life at the lowest cost.
-An example would be to spend limited funding on applying preservation treatments to many miles of good road to keep them good instead of completing a costly reconstruction of one severely deteriorated but relatively low use section of road.
+This involves applying the right treatment to the right pavement at the right time to maximize the pavement's service life at the lowest cost.
+An example would be to spend limited funding on applying preservation treatment to good roads instead of completing a costly reconstruction of one severely deteriorated but relatively low use section of a road.